At the moment there’s a slight nip in the air come evening time and the sun is setting earlier in the sky….a sure sign that Autumn/Fall has arrived.

 3. Whisk the low-fat spread or light butter with the sweetener (using an electric beater), until light and fluffy, about 2 minutes.

-4. Blend the pumpkin into the butter mixture and then the eggs, one at a time, until well combined.
+4. Blend the oil and pumpkin into the butter mixture and then the eggs, one at a time, until well combined.

 5. Slowly add the flour mixture with the water, then fold in the raisins.
 Spoon into the prepared loaf tin/pan.